-Furthermore, a directed graph G is weakly connected, if turning all edges into undirected edges yields a connected graph.
+A graph is weakly connected if replacing every directed edge by an undirected edge yields a connected graph.
 A vertex c of a weakly connected graph G is a cut vertex, if $G \setminus c$ is disconnected.
 A biconnected graph is a weakly connected graph without cut vertices.